Delicious English Pudding

 - 4 tablespoons butter

-- 1 cup dark brown sugar (reduce the sugar if you prefer not sweet)
+- 1 cup dark brown sugar (reduce the sugar if you prefer less sweetness)

 - Preheat oven to 350°F (180°C).
 Grease a baking pan.
 In a medium bowl, combine dates, baking soda, and boiling water.
 Set aside.
 Let it sit for 15 minutes.

-- In a mixing bowl, beat 6 tablespoons butter and sugar until creamy.
+- In a mixing bowl, beat 6 tablespoons of butter and sugar until creamy.
 Add egg and vanilla; beat until blended.
 Reduce speed and add baking powder, and flour.
 Beating to combine.
 Add date mixture and beat until evenly combined.

-- Pour batter into prepared baking pan.
-Bake for 40 minutes (baking time may vary) or until pudding is golden.
-Insert a toothpick in the center of pudding and if it comes clean, the pudding is cooked.
+- Pour batter into the prepared baking pan.
+Bake for 40 minutes (baking time may vary) or until the pudding is golden.
+Insert a toothpick in the center of the pudding and if it comes clean, the pudding is cooked.

-- To make the toffee: In a pan, combine the brown sugar, heavy cream, and 4 tablespoons butter.
-Bring it to boil over medium heat.
+- To make the toffee: In a pan, combine the brown sugar, heavy cream, and 4 tablespoons of butter.
+Bring it to a boil over medium heat.
 Boil until the mixture melted together.
 Turn off the heat.

-- Take the pudding, spread the toffee mixture on top evenly and broiler for about 30 seconds or until the mixture is bubbly.
+- Take the pudding, spread the toffee mixture on top evenly and broil for about 30 seconds or until the mixture is bubbly.

 - Take the pudding out and let it cool for 15 minutes before serving.

 © 2017 Liza